Parma, Tuscany and the Ligurian Sea

 Prosciutto and Parmesan, Pilgrims and Poets

 This tour starts in Parma, one of the gastronomic capitals of Emilia-Romagna, and home to some of Italy's most iconic gourmet specialities.
-We also visit the Slow Food town of Borgotaro as it celebrates its annual porcini mushroom fair and tour a local parmesan cheese factory.
+We stay near the Slow Food town of Borgotaro, as it celebrates its annual mushroom fair, and we tour a local parmesan factory to see how this iconic cheese is made.
 We hike one of the most beautiful sections of the ancient pilgrim route to Rome, known as the Via Francigena, and discover Tuscany's untouched Lunigiana region.
 We continue towards the crystal clear waters of the blue Ligurian Sea and the famous "Gulf of Poets" which was immortalised by Lord Byron and the Romantic poets.
 The final day is free to explore the quaint coastal town of Lerici or take a boat trip across the bay to Portovenere and the charming villages of the Cinque Terre.

 We start in Parma and and our meeting point is the NH Hotel next to the train station.
 At the end of the tour we return guests to Pisa airport.
 Parma is a wonderful city and we would always recommend a day or two to explore before the start of the tour.
 Many people choose to extend their walking holiday in Italy by visiting Florence, Siena, Bologna, Rome or the Cinque Terre.
 Full more ideas on where to go see our City Guide page.
 For a brief outline of the history of Parma, see the Blog.
 Parma is the Italian Capital of Culture in 2020/2021.